Scia'new First Nation

-The Beecher Bay First Nation (in Saanich SCʾIȺNEW, anglicized as Sciaʾnew or Scʾianew) is a band government of First Nations people in British Columbia.
+Scia'new Nation (in Saanich SCʾIȺNEW, anglicized as Sciaʾnew or Scʾianew) and also known as Beecher Bay First Nation is a band government of First Nations people in British Columbia.
 Beecher Bay lands are located on southern Vancouver Island in southwestern British Columbia, Canada and include Beecher Bay (also known as Becher Bay), Fraser Island, Lamb Island, Long-neck Island, Twin Island, Village Island, and Whale Island.

-They were party to the 1850-1854 Douglas Treaties and are negotiating a modern treaty as a member of the Te'mexw Treaty Association along with the Malahat, Nanoose, Songhees, and T'Sou-ke Nations.
-The Beecher Bay First Nation has a population of 261 as of March 2020.
+The Scia'new were party to the 1850-1854 Douglas Treaties and are negotiating an updated treaty as a member of the Te'mexw Treaty Association along with the Malahat, Nanoose, Songhees, and T'Sou-ke Nations.
+Scia'new Nation has a population of 261 as of March 2020.

 Languages

 The group recognizes four ancestral languages though not all are currently spoken.
 The name "SCʾIȺNEW" comes from the Klallam word for Beecher Bay, "xʷčiyánəxʷ."
 It is translated as "the place of the big fish," literally "salmon place" from xʷ- 'location' and √čiyánnəxʷ 'salmon'.
 The name is W̱ĆIYÁNEW̱ (also variously ĆIYÁNEW̱) in the Saanich dialect of Northern Straits, and is derived from the Klallam name.